CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_vmware_virtual_machine.html.markdown

 * `dhcp_enabled`:(bool) Shows if DHCP is used for IP/DNS on this VM.
 * `folder`:(string) The folder name associated with this VM.
 * `guest_state`:(string) The state of the guest OS running on this VM.
 Could be running, not running etc.* `Unknown` - Indicates that the guest OS state cannot be determined.* `NotRunning` - Indicates that the guest OS is not running.* `Resetting` - Indicates that the guest OS is resetting.* `Running` - Indicates that the guest OS is running normally.* `ShuttingDown` - Indicates that the guest OS is shutting down.* `Standby` - Indicates that the guest OS is in standby mode.
-* `hypervisor_type`:(string) Type of hypervisor where the virtual machine is hosted for example ESXi.* `Unknown` - The type of the hypervisor is unknown.* `ESXi` - A Vmware ESXi hypervisor of any version.* `HXAP` - A Cisco HyperFlex Application Platform hypervisor.
+* `hypervisor_type`:(string) Type of hypervisor where the virtual machine is hosted for example ESXi.* `ESXi` - A Vmware ESXi hypervisor of any version.* `HXAP` - The hypervisor running on the HyperFlex cluster is Cisco HyperFlex Application Platform.* `Hyper-V` - The hypervisor running on the HyperFlex cluster is Microsoft Hyper-V.* `Unknown` - The hypervisor running on the HyperFlex cluster is not known.
 * `identity`:(string) The internally generated identity of this VM.
 This entity is not manipulated by users.
 It aids in uniquely identifying the virtual machine object.
 For VMware, this is MOR (managed object reference).
 * `instance_uuid`:(string) UUID assigned by vCenter to every VM.
 * `is_template`:(bool) If true, indicates that the entity refers to a template of a virtual machine and not a real virtual machine.